treeman/jonashietala/posts/2023-11-25-writing_lessons_learned_after_writing_a_book.markdown

 ---
 title: "Writing lessons learned after writing a book"
-tags: [Cryptocurrency, Why Cryptocurrencies?]
+tags: [Cryptocurrency, Why Cryptocurrencies?, Writing]
+series: making-cryptobook
 ---

 > A good writer isn't born; a good writer is created
 { :epigraph }

 It may sound dumb, but one of my reasons for writing a book was to improve my writing ability.
-Maybe I could've practiced on the blog instead, but putting things on paper gave it some added weight I don't I would've gotten otherwise.
+Maybe I could've practiced on the blog instead, but putting things on paper gave it some added weight I don't think I would've gotten otherwise.

 Here are some of my most important writing takeaways I've gotten from the process of writing a book.
 These aren't original by any means, just things I've collected during the process.
-Many lessons are from the excellent book [On Writing Well: The Classic Guide to Writing Nonfiction][writing-well] that I can't recommend highly enough.
+Many details are from the excellent book [On Writing Well: The Classic Guide to Writing Nonfiction][writing-well] that I can't recommend highly enough.

 # Writing is a skill